-(Sveningsson and Alvesson 2016)
+Sveningsson and Alvesson (2016)

 One of the psychometric tools that looks to triangulate one's self-perceptions with the perceptions of others is the 360° or multi-rater feedback questionnaire.
 These questionnaires are usually based on some form of bespoke or generic competency/ values framework or model of leadership.
-Raters/respondents include the participant, their line manager(s), direct reports, peers and, in some cases, external contacts e.g. customers, suppliers, etc. (processes involving these wider groups are sometimes referred to as 540° feedback).
+Raters/respondents include the participant, their line manager(s), direct reports, peers and, in some cases, external contacts, e.g., customers and suppliers (processes involving these wider groups are sometimes referred to as 540° feedback).
 All are asked to complete a questionnaire that rates the participant against the relevant competencies/values or leadership traits.
 The ratings are usually a mix of quantitative/tick box - on a scale of 1-5 'how frequently' or 'how effectively' does X? - and qualitative/free text - 'what does this person do well?' and/or 'what are this person's areas for development?'

-The resultant reports usually group raters/respondents into the categories identified above - participant, line manager(s), direct reports, peers and (where applicable) external contacts - thus providing anonymity to all bar the participant's line manager, unless the subject happens to have more than one.
-The usual criticisms of these tools - that (i) 360° feedback that is less than positive has a negative impact on performance (Kluger and De Nisi, 1996); (ii) 'in the wrong hands' they can 'reinforce a climate of mistrust' (Dalton, 2010: 126); and (iii) after nine months managers in one study were only able to 'recall strengths rather than weaknesses' (Gold et al., 2010: 105) - can be found elsewhere.
-Here, I want to concentrate on four shortcomings of 360° feedback from both a complexity perspective and my personal experience.
+The resultant reports group raters into the categories identified above participant, line manager(s), direct reports, peers, and (where applicable) external contacts - thus providing anonymity to all bar the participant's line manager.
+The three most frequent criticisms levelled at multi-rater tools are as follows:

+- i Negative feedback has a negative impact on performance (Kluger and De Nisi, 1996). - ii 360° tools can 'reinforce a climate of mistrust' (Dalton, 2010: 126). - iii In one study, after nine months, managers were only able to 'recall strengths' (Gold et al., 2010: 105).

-First, as Reynolds and Trehan (2003); Brown (1985) and Stacey and Mowles (2016) point out above, 360° feedback questionnaires are based on an understanding of leadership as something that can be reduced to individual behaviours and/or agency.
+From my own experience, 360° feedback processes exhibit four shortcomings.
+First, as Reynolds and Trehan (2003); Brown (1985) and Stacey and Mowles (2016) point out above, 360° feedback questionnaires are based on an understanding of leadership as something that can be reduced to individual behaviours and/ or agency.
 Second, even if leadership was something located in an individual, the qualities and traits identified in 360° feedback surveys are all too often based on the archetype of the tough, white, heterosexual male, leaving little space for anybody who does not fit this picture (Sinclair, 2005).
-This not only discourages the diversity that most organisations would say they seek, but also potentially feeds the unconscious (and/or conscious) bias of the subject and raters.
-Third, during the coaching conversations that I have been involved in, as both coach and coachee, the most closely scrutinised element of 360° reports, the element that catalyses most of the discussion, is the free text section in which raters have the opportunity to provide more nuanced, detailed and discursive feedback.
-And this goes some way to explaining why, fourth, the majority of my development colleagues (even those working from mainstream conceptions of leadership and organisation) view most psychometric tools and 360° feedback instruments as little more than 'dialogue openers'.
+This not only discourages the diversity that most organisations would say they seek but also potentially feeds the unconscious (and/or conscious) bias of the subject and raters.
+Third, during the coaching conversations that I have been involved in, as both coach and coachee, the most closely scrutinised element of 360° reports, the element that catalyses most of the discussion, is the free text section in which raters can provide more nuanced, detailed, and discursive feedback.
+And this goes some way to explaining why, fourth, most of my development colleagues (even those working from mainstream conceptions of leadership and organisation) view most psychometric tools and 360° feedback instruments as little more than 'dialogue openers'.